awsdocs/aws-doc-sdk-examples/javascript/example_code/glacier/README.md

 ## Overview

-Shows how to use the AWS SDK for JavaScript (v2) to work with Amazon EventBridge.
+Shows how to use the AWS SDK for JavaScript (v2) to work with Amazon S3 Glacier.

 <!--custom.overview.start-->
 <!--custom.overview.end-->

-_EventBridge is a serverless event bus service that makes it easy to connect your applications with data from a variety of sources._
+_S3 Glacier provides durable and extremely low-cost storage for infrequently used data with security features for data archiving and backup._

 ## ⚠ Important